textbook/flash_services/README.rst

   :target: https://github.com/textbook/flash_services/blob/master/LICENSE
   :alt: ISC License

 The services that can be shown on a `Flash`_ dashboard.
+Includes the service update code and any custom templates not available in the core Flash package.

 Available services
 ==================